 The Grief Café is an environment where everyone has dealt with grief in one form or another.
 Our aim is to facilitate a space with which to share stories and methods of coping with grief within our vibrant online community.

-Most importantly, we want to normalise the conversation about death and grief.
+Most importantly, we want to normalise the conversation around death and grief.

 Who can you expect to meet?

-As with our previous events, the main hosts will be Katie and Evee from The Grief Reality blog and welcomed in to our calm space by Arwa from Yoga Of Life.
-In addition, we also have international specialists, bereavement councillors and other invited 'special' guests, who will share their stories, listen and offer practical advice and guidance.
+As with our previous events, the main hosts will be Katie and Evee from The Grief Reality blog and you will be welcomed into our calm space by Arwa from Yoga Of Life.
+In addition, we also have international grief specialists, bereavement councillors and other invited 'special' guests, who will share their stories, listen and offer practical advice and guidance.
 We are however not a counselling service.